Early Intervention Lower Limb Oedema Course

 • A unique mentoring program for each course participant.

 • Resources to enable the participant to get started upon successful course completion.
-The participant will also have 12 month access to the course dedicated online resource hub.

 Upon successful completion of the course, after the mentoring program has finished, the participant will be provided with a course certificate for 30 hours of continuing professional